awused/aw-man/README.md

 * GTK - GTK4 libraries and development headers must be installed.
     * On Fedora this is the `gtk4-devel` package.
-    * Pixbuf is used to support a wide variety of formats, but some formats are disabled because of leaks and segfaults.
+    * Pixbuf is used as a fallback to support a wider variety of formats.
 * libarchive - Used to extract images from archive files.
+* libwebp - Faster loading of webps.

 Optional: